Paris 1 Panthéon-Sorbonne University

-Paris 1 Panthéon-Sorbonne University (Université Paris 1 Panthéon-Sorbonne), also known as Paris 1 (or Paris I) and Panthéon-Sorbonne University (or, together with Sorbonne University and Sorbonne Nouvelle University, simply as the Sorbonne), is a public research university in Paris, France.

-It was created in 1971 from two faculties of the historic University of Paris – colloquially referred to as the Sorbonne – after the May 1968 protests, which resulted in the division of one of the world's oldest universities.
-Most of the economics professors (35 out of 41) of the Faculty of Law and Economics of Paris decided to found the multidisciplinary Paris 1 University with professors of the faculty of humanities of Paris and a few professors of law.
+Paris 1 Panthéon-Sorbonne University (Université Paris 1 Panthéon-Sorbonne), also known as Paris 1 or Panthéon-Sorbonne University is a public research university in Paris, France.
+It was created in 1971 from two faculties of the historic University of Paris after the May 1968 protests, which resulted in the division of the university.
+Most of the professors of the faculty of law decided to found the Paris 1 University, along with professors of the faculty of humanities and faculty of economics.

 Panthéon-Sorbonne has three main areas of specialization: Economics and Management, Human Sciences, and Legal and Political Sciences.

 It comprises several subjects such as: Economics, Law, Philosophy, Sociology, History, Geography, Cinema, Plastic arts, Art history, Political science, Development Studies, Mathematics and Management.

 Panthéon-Sorbonne's headquarters is located on the Place du Panthéon in the Latin Quarter, an area in the 5th and the 6th arrondissements of Paris.
 The university also occupies part of the historical Sorbonne campus.
 The current name of the university refers to these two symbolic buildings: the Sorbonne and the Panthéon (Saint-Jacques part).
 Overall, its campus includes over 25 buildings in Paris, such as the Centre Pierre Mendès France ("Tolbiac"), the Maison des Sciences Économiques, among others.